 Verona in 1 Day: all you need to know

-Discovering Verona in a single day may seem like an impossible mission but with the right itinerary you will be able to discover the main sites of the city that inspired William Shakespeare with the story of Romeo and Juliet.
+Discovering Verona in a single day may seem impossible, but with the right itinerary you can see the main sites that inspired William Shakespeare's Romeo and Juliet.

 Verona in 1 Day: all you need to know